Law Enforcement

 Performance History Audits

-Police reformers and law enforcement professionals agree on the need to identify potentially problematic behavior patterns and address them promptly to reduce the chances of unlawful or dangerous behavior on the part of the officer.
+Identifying potentially problematic behavior patterns and addressing them promptly is essential to reducing the chances of unlawful or dangerous behavior on the part of the officer.
 Performance history audits (also known as early warning systems) provide an important tool for law enforcement agencies to compile and analyze patterns of behavior in an officer’s conduct.
 Lexipol has long embraced the use of performance history audits to flag potential training issues and other behavior before the officer’s on-the-job conduct becomes a problem.
 Our Performance History Audits Policy identifies specific data (performance indicators) that should be considered in the performance history audit.
 This data includes use of force incidents, personnel complaints, canine bite incidents, prior vehicle collisions, and claims and civil suits against the officer.
 The policy provides for quarterly audits of every officer and defines levels of remediation, potential disciplinary action, and follow-up monitoring.

 Learn More